-Description The District was created by division of Paseo del Este Municipal Utility District (the "Original District") pursuant to a division order adopted by the Original District on March 27, 2003, and operates pursuant to Chapter 443, Acts of the Texas Legislature, Regular Session, 1997 (the "Act") and Chapters 49 and 54, Texas Water Code.
+operates pursuant to Chapter 443, Acts of the Texas Legislature, Regular Session, 1997 (the "Act") and Chapters 49 and 54, Texas Water Code.
 Prior to division, Paseo del Este Municipal Utility District was created as a Conservation and Reclamation District on May 29, 1997 by the Act.
-The District presently contains approximately 777.502 acres of land located in the Southeast portion of El Paso County approximately 15 miles east of the central area of the City of El Paso, Texas (the "City").
+The District presently contains approximately 323.640 acres of land (241 developable acres) located in the southeast portion of El Paso County approximately 15 miles east of the central area of the City.
 The District is located north of Interstate Highway 10 and east of Loop 375.
 Eastlake Boulevard provides access to the District.
-From Interstate Highway 10, exit Eastlake Boulevard and proceed east on Eastlake Boulevard.
+From Interstate Highway 10, exit Eastlake Boulevard and proceed north approximately 1.8 miles to the intersection of Eastlake Boulevard and Peyton Drive.
 The District lies within the exclusive extraterritorial jurisdiction of the City.
 See "AERIAL PHOTOGRAPH" herein.

-Master District Contract The District serves as the "Master District" (in such capacity, the "Master District") pursuant to contract(s) (the "Master District Contract") entered into between the District (as Master District) and ten other districts in the Paseo del Este development in eastern El Paso County known as Paseo del Este Municipal Utility District Nos.
-2, 3, 4, 5, 6, 7, 8, 9, 10 and 11 (those ten districts and the Master District being collectively referred to as the "Participant Districts" and individually as "Participant District No. -") with the Master District to coordinate the development of the water, sanitary sewer and drainage facilities to serve the area within all eleven Participant Districts.
+known as Paseo del Este Municipal Utility District Nos.
+2, 3, 4, 5, 6, 8, 9, 10 and 11 (those ten districts and the Master District being collectively referred to as the "Participant Districts" and individually as "Participant District No. -") have each entered into a "Master District Contract" with the Master District to coordinate the development of the water, sanitary sewer and drainage facilities to serve the area within all eleven Participant Districts.
 Under the Master District Contract, the Master District will acquire, construct, own and operate the Regional Facilities to serve the area within all eleven Participant Districts; each Participant District will acquire, construct and own its Internal Facilities serving only area within it and lease the Internal Facilities to the Master District for operation; and the Master District will provide retail water and wastewater service to all retail customers in all of the Participant Districts.

-Status of Development The Participant Districts are being developed primarily for single family residential, commercial and industrial purposes, and are within the Paseo del Este development ("Paseo del Este").
-Paseo del Este is being developed primarily by Hunt Communities Group, Inc. ("Hunt") and certain affiliates thereof, and B&G/Surrise Joint Venture ("B&G"), and is planned to commercial and industrial purposes, and are within the Paseo del Este development ("Paseo del Este").
+commercial and industrial purposes, and are within the Paseo del Este development ("Paseo del Este").
 Paseo del Este is being developed primarily by Hunt Communities Group, Inc. ("Hunt") and certain affiliates thereof, and B&G/Sunrise Joint Venture ("B&G"), and is planned to include approximately 4,300 acres of land.
-The land in Paseo del Este was purchased from the Texas General Land Office by Hunt and affiliates thereof and B&G in a series of transactions between 1998 and 2020.
-As of July 31, 2022, approximately 8,850 single family residential lots have been developed within Paseo del Este, and approximately 7,842 homes are completed or are in various stages of construction in Paseo del Este.
-The District includes approximately 777.502 acres (including 745.94 developable acres), of which 532.329 acres is expected to be commercial development (68%) and 245.173 acres is expected to be residential development (32%) at final build out.
-Current development in the District which includes 289.427 acres of commercial development and 272 residential lots in various stages of construction.
-Commercial development in the District includes retail, industrial, food establishments, medical offices, car washes and gas stations.
-Tenants in the commercial portions of the District, Whataburger, Las Palmas, PetSmart, Burlington, Rack Room Shoes, Specs, Chipotle, Jamba Juice, McDonald's, Chick-Fil-A, Cinemark, Burger King, Cracker Barrel, Mattress Firm, Hunt-Southwest and others.
+The land in Paseo del Este was purchased from the Texas General Land Office by Hunt and affiliates thereof and B&G in varying positions in a series of transactions between 1998 and 2020.
+As of August 31, 2022, approximately 8,990 single family residential lots have been developed within Paseo del Este, and approximately 7,984 homes are completed or are in various stages of construction in Paseo del Este, including approximately 784 lots and 754 homes are completed or are in various stages of construction within the District.

-The development within the District includes Hillside Park at Mission Ridge Units 2-4, Horizon Marketplace, Skyview Estates and WL Crossing Phase 1 and 2 and Bill Burnett Unit One.
+The development within the District includes Peyton Estates Unit One which was developed in 2010 as a high school and includes a portion of Peyton Drive an arterial that abuts the District, Peyton Pass Unit 1 which is a single family residential subdivision platted in 2011 containing 121 single family lots and encompassing approximately 15.465 acres, Peyton Pass Commercial which was originally platted in 2016 as a 13+ acre, nine-lot commercial subdivision but has since been re-platted three times as Peyton Pass Commercial Replats A, B and C, Peyton Estates Unit 5 contains 290 lots, 39.96 acres, Peyton Estates Unit 7 a residential subdivision containing approximately 48.445 acres and Peyton Estates Unit 8 a residential subdivision containing 43.797 acres.
+Hunt Peyton Estates, LLC is the developer of all of the above mentioned subdivisions.

-Of the 745.94 developable acres within the District, approximately 283.756 acres have not yet been furnished with water, sanitary sewer and storm drainage facilities.
-There are 31.562 undevelopable acres within the District.
+Of the 241 developable acres within the District, all have been furnished with water, sanitary sewer and storm drainage facilities.
 See "RISK FACTORS - Undeveloped Acreage" and "THE DISTRICT - Status of Development."